chubin/cheat.sh/README.md

-If you use some static analysis plugin such as *syntastic* (for Vim), you can use its warning and error messages as cheat.sh queries: place the cursor on the problem line and press `<leader>KE`: explandation for the warning will opened in a new buffer.
+If you use some static analysis plugin such as *syntastic* (for Vim), you can use its warning and error messages as cheat.sh queries: place the cursor on the problem line and press `<leader>KE`: explanation for the warning will be opened in a new buffer.

 ### Vim